rlam13/aws-csa/README.md

   + Last rule is an asterisk (*) and denies a request in case of no rule match
   + AWS recommends adding rules by increment of 100
 + Newly created NACL will deny everything
++ Do not forget to include ephemeral ports

 #### Security Group vs NACL